Construction zone safety

 When you encounter road construction, slow down for everyone's protection and obey the signs and the flag person's instructions.
 Obey the signs even when there are no construction workers on the road, because there may still be some other road hazards present.

 Speeding fines are doubled in construction zones.
-The Government of Alberta also enacted increased speeding fines in construction zones, which now range from $156 to $949.
 For more information see Traffic Safety in Alberta.